readthedocs/readthedocs.org/docs/user/custom-domains.rst

 Custom domains
 ==============

-You can serve your documentation project from your own domain, for instance ``docs.example.com``.
+By configuring a *custom domain* for your project, your project can serve documentation from your a domain you control, for instance ``docs.example.com``.
 This is great for maintaining a consistent brand for your product and its documentation.